 Most startup founders and entrepreneurs have considered acquiring a premium domain, but relatively few may have thought about using a domain buyer broker’s services.

 With over 370 million domain names now registered, it’s getting harder to find the right domain name for a project or new venture.
 Yet, you may see on Crunchbase that a startup has just launched using an ultra-cool premium domain.
-Since 2018, the following startups have launched on highly valuable domains:
+Since January 2019, the following startups have acquired these highly valuable domains:

 But why does anyone invest a four, five, six, or even seven-figure fee in a domain name?
 These intangible objects that just exist on the Internet are worth more than a house in some cases?
 Yes.